 Associations must be labelled (have association names).
 Navigable association ends must also be labelled (should have role names).

-Note: Diagrams may suppress depiction of labels for clarity and to reduce clutter.
-Labels may be defined by specific rules given in the Product Specification text instead of the UML diagram (e.g., a Product Specification is allowed to ‘label’ an association end using a statement like “The role of FeatureX in all its associations is theFeatureX” (see S-100 clause 3-5.4.5 on default names for association ends).
+NOTE: Diagrams may suppress depiction of labels for clarity and to reduce clutter.
+Labels may be defined by specific rules given in the Product Specification text instead of the UML diagram (for example a Product Specification is allowed to ‘label’ an association end using a statement like “The role of FeatureX in all its associations is theFeatureX” (see S-100 Part 3, clause 3-5.4.5 on default names for association ends).

-Spatial attributes must be modelled either as attributes with data type one or more (i.e., union) of the allowed spatial types in the spatial schema, or an association between the class that represents a feature and one of the spatial objects defined in the spatial schema.
+Spatial attributes must be modelled either as attributes with data type one or more (that is, union) of the allowed spatial types in the spatial schema, or an association between the class that represents a feature and one of the spatial objects defined in the spatial schema.

-Enumeration types and their listed values must be modelled by UML enumerations; codelists must be modelled as UML classes with tags specified in S-100 clause 3-6.7.
+Enumeration types and their listed values must be modelled by UML enumerations; codelists must be modelled as UML classes with tags specified in S-100 Part 3, clause 3-6.7.

-Standard schemas (e.g., the spatial schema, Feature Catalogue schema) shall not be extended within Application Schemas.
+Standard schemas (for example the spatial schema, Feature Catalogue schema) shall not be extended within Application Schemas.

 All classes used within an Application Schema for data transfer shall be instantiable.
 This implies that the integrated class must not be stereotyped <<interface>>.

-An UML Application Schema shall be described within a UML package, which shall carry the name of the Application Schema and the version stated in the documentation of the package.
+A UML Application Schema shall be described within a UML package, which shall carry the name of the Application Schema and the version stated in the documentation of the package.

-For detailed rules, see S-100 clause 3-6.

 Application schemas for coverage data

-The rules for Application Schemas for coverage data are given in S-100 clause 3-7 and Part 8.
+The rules for Application Schemas for coverage data are given in S-100 Part 3, clause 3-7; and Part 8.

-The rules are similar to the rules for vector data, with the following differences:
+The rules are similar to the rules for vector data, with the following difference:

 Spatial types for coverage features are modelled by the appropriate point set, grid, or TIN type defined in S-100 Part 8.